 Today’s LVT flooring is waterproof, pet-proof and the hottest selling floor in the market place today !
 The styles, patterns and textures are a must see for any home remodeling project.

 Some Products are Designed to Help You Reduce Subfloor Preparation Costs

 Next to ceramic tile Luxury vinyl tile and plank flooring installation demands properly prepared subflooring.
-Many of the vinyl products are very thin and when they are installed with a full spread adhesive over a poorly prepared subfloor, irregularities can telegraph through.
+Many of the vinyl products are very thin and when we install them with a full spread adhesive over a poorly prepared subfloor, irregularities can telegraph through.
 We have products designed to address this issue wth proper underlayments, thicker vinyl floors, floating vinyl floors and Rigid-Core vinyl floors.
-In fact, many of these products can be installed over your existing flooring.
+In fact, many of these products we can install over your existing flooring.

 Special Considerations When Choosing Sheet Vinyl Flooring

 Asphalt staining or dragging heavy objects across the floor can result in permanent damage to vinyl surfaces.